Some open problems on multiple ergodic averages: Some useful tools and observations

 \subsection{A general strategy}

-Summarizing, when one is against a multiple recurrence problem in ergodic theory, or more generally any problem that can be solved by analyzing the limiting behavior of the multiple ergodic averages \eqref{E:GeneralMulties'}, very often a useful approach is to try to work out the following three steps:\footnote{This rough plan is already implicit in the foundational paper of Furstenberg \cite{Fu77}, the only difference is that in \cite{Fu77} the role of nilsystems played the much larger class of distal systems.
-Depending on the problem, this approach may offer some advantages, but for several recent applications it appears that the class of distal systems is just too broad to deal with directly. } \begin{itemize} \item Produce seminorm estimates like the ones in \eqref{E:SemiEst}.
+When one is aiming to prove a multiple recurrence or mean convergence property in ergodic theory by analyzing the limiting behavior of the multiple ergodic averages \eqref{E:GeneralMulties'}, very often one goes through the following three steps: \begin{itemize} \item Produce seminorm estimates like those in \eqref{E:SemiEst}.

-\item Use a structure theorem or a decomposition result to reduce matters to nilsystems.
+\item Use a structure theorem or a decomposition result to reduce matters to the analysis of the averages \eqref{E:GeneralMulties'} for nilsystems.

+\item Use qualitative or quantitative equidistribution results on nilmanifolds to complete the analysis. \end{itemize} This approach is also implicit in the foundational paper of Furstenberg \cite{Fu77} and subsequent works \cite{BL96, FuK79, FuKO82}.
+An important difference is that in these works, in place of nilsystems, one uses the much larger class of distal systems, but for several recent applications (for example for the precise evaluation of limits) the class of distal systems is too complicated to be able to deal with directly.

-\item Use qualitative or quantitative equidistribution results on nilmanifolds to end the proof. \end{itemize} The reader can find several examples demonstrating this approach, or variants of it, to prove multiple recurrence and convergence results, as well as related applications in combinatorics, in the following articles: \cite{As10, BHK05, BLL08, BLM11, Chu09, CF11, CFH11, CL88a, Fr04, Fr08, Fr10, FrJLW10, FrK05a, FrK05b, FrK06, FrLW09, FrW09, FuW96, Gr11, HK04, HK05a, HK05b, HK09, HK11a, Joh11, Lei05c, Les93a, Po11, Ru95, WZ11, Zi06, Zi07}.
-Depending on the problem, the difficulty of each step varies; typically the first step is elementary and is carried out by successive uses of the Cauchy-Schwarz inequality and an estimate of van der Corput\footnote{This states that if $a(1),\ldots, a(N)$ are complex numbers bounded by $1$, then for every integer $R$ between $1$ and $N$ we have $ \big|\frac{1}{N}\sum_{n=1}^N a(n)\big|^2\ll \frac{1}{R}\sum_{r=1}^R (1-rR^{-1}) \Re\big(\frac{1}{N}\sum_{ n=1}^N a(n+r)\cdot \bar{a}(n)\big) + R^{-1}+RN^{-1}$ where $\Re(z)$ denotes the real part of $z$.} (or Hilbert space variants of it), the second step involves the use of (an often minor) modification of the structure theorem of B.~Host and B.~Kra, and the third step is a combination of algebraic and analytic techniques.
+The reader can find several examples demonstrating how this general strategy is used in order to prove multiple recurrence and convergence results, as well as related applications in combinatorics, in the following articles: \cite{As10, BHK05, BLL08, BLM11, Chu09, CF11, CFH11, CL88a, Fr04, Fr08, Fr10, Fr15a, FrJLW10, FrK05a, FrK05b, FrK06, FrLW09, FrW09, FuW96, Gr11, HK04, HK05a, HK05b, HK09, HK11a, Joh11, Lei05c, Les93a, Po11, Ru95, WZ11, Zi06, Zi07}.
+Depending on the problem, the difficulty of each step varies; typically the first step is elementary and is carried out by successive uses of the Cauchy-Schwarz inequality and an estimate of van der Corput (or Hilbert space variants of it), the second step involves the use of (a modification of) the structure theorem of B.~Host and B.~Kra, and the third step is a combination of algebraic and analytic techniques.
+In the next subsections we explain some techniques that help us execute the first and the third steps.